How to read your eye prescription

 - OU or ODS: stands for oculus uterque/oculus dexter et sinister, or both eyes.
 OD refers to your right eye and OS refers to your left eye, as they often have different needs.
 When looking at the prescription, the left and right eyes are reversed to match your optometrist’s face-on view of your eyes.

-What does SPH mean?
+What does SPH mean in my eye prescription?

 SPH stands for sphere and is the amount of lens power you need for clear vision.
 It describes how long or short-sighted you are and is followed by a number, which is the unit used to measure the correction (dioptres).
 Usually, the further the number is from 0, the stronger the correction you need.